RicardoGomes07/padel-management-app/docs/report.md

 * `RentalRepositoryJdbc`

 To simplify the SQL statements, a consistent design approach was adopted by using a generic `SELECT` format, where column aliases define a dictionary-like mapping for the returned values in a result set.
 This provides a uniform way of accessing query results, regardless of the specific query.
 This pattern is used throughout all JDBC repositories.
+In operations that return a list of elements, the results are wrapped in a `PaginationInfo` instance.
+The first property, `items`, contains the paginated list of elements, determined by skip and limit values, and the second property, `count`, has the total amount of elements in the database for the search criteria, regardless of pagination.
 For row insertions, SQL's `ON CONFLICT` clause is often used to handle foreign key constraints and unique value violations, ensuring data integrity.

 ### Error Handling/Processing